seregazhuk/seregazhuk.github.io_old/_posts/2017-09-15-reactphp-cache.md

 echo $data;
 {% endhighlight %}
-As your remember our promise is fulfilled with `'some data from database'` string.
+As you remember our promise is fulfilled with `'some data from database'` string.
 This value will be passed into the last `then` callback.
-As a result this string will be printed by `echo`.
+As a result, this string will be printed by `echo`.

 ## Remove